neanes/neanes/ROADMAP.md

 ## Must-haves

 - More adjustments and replacements.
 Generate test files with every quantitative neume and different combinations of other neumes.
-Should we support ridiculous combinations?
+Should we support ridiculous combinations? (partly done)
-- App Icon
+- App Icon (proposed "neanes" symbol, change official app title to "Neanes")
 - Better error handling
 - Detect unsaved changes and warn user before opening or clicking new
-- Text boxes and mode keys should not be able to be replaced by a neume.
-They should be deleted.
-This means logic needs to be updated both for auto entry mode and non-auto entry mode.
 - Documentation
 - Contribution guide / style guide (use prettier)
 - Decide on a license